 Institutional support will come from Associate Dean of the Graduate School Ernest Brothers, who is an expert in graduate student diversity and mentoring.
 He recently presented a workshop, “Diversity and Mentoring in Academia,” to Oak Ridge National Laboratory and a workshop, “Strategies for Mentoring Diverse Graduate Students and Faculty” to UT’s Psychology Department.
 He will present similar workshops for our faculty, to set the stage for a welcoming environment upon NRT Trainees’ arrival in Knoxville.
-Brothers is on several boards related to diversity and graduate student training, including UT’s NIH-funded Program for Excellence and Equity in Research (PEER).
+Brothers is on several advisory boards related to diversity and graduate student training, including the Tennessee Louis Stokes Alliance for Minority Participation, and serves as a CoPI on UT’s NIH-funded Program for Excellence and Equity in Research (PEER).

 Mentoring and Retention

 Mentoring and retention will build on the strengths of our programs.
 For example, EEB has tracked long-term placement of our graduate students over the past 16 years; out of the Masters students, 27 (52%) have gone on to careers outside colleges and universities, at jobs ranging from the US Forest Service to education coordinator at the Jackson Zoo to program director at the New York City Parks Department to high school biology teacher.
 The EEB department has also created its own tracking software to monitor grad student progress towards degree and to automatically highlight potential issues while building up a long term, secure, database of progress and outcomes.
 Data-intensive approaches such as these can identify problems early while also making programmatic assessment more rigorous for reports to grant agencies or higher administrative levels within the University.
-Core trainees will be mentored through standard committee structures but also through annual meetings with the trainee program coordinator (one of the core faculty).
+Core trainees will be mentored through standard committee structures but also through annual meetings with the Project Coordinator (one of the core faculty).
 The initial meeting will involve the creation of an individual development plan with concrete goals; this plan will be re-evaluated every year.
 Students will also be mentored through the informal networks fostered by their internships in their second year of grant funding.

-Co-PI Kwit will oversee Trainees’ mentorship and mentoring activities to be developed.
+Co-PI Kwit will oversee trainees’ mentoring activities, to be developed collaboratively with Dr. Brothers, who also oversees the Office of Graduate Training and Mentorship within the Graduate School.
 One of these activities is a weekly discourse session, modeled on a PEER initiative to increase the number of exceptional underrepresented students graduating with doctoral degrees in STEM disciplines at UT.
 Another activity will help students develop an individual development plan and monitor their progress toward accomplishing their goals.

 We will create a community of scholars within NRT cohorts and connect students with other programs at UT.
 The goal is to create experiences that further each student’s professional aspirations.
 We will leverage existing resources, such as UT’s Multi-Cultural Graduate Student Organization, which connects members of underrepresented groups across campus, to help students connect with others.
 We hope to improve on UT’s current graduate student retention rate, which is ____, by increasing that rate to ___ in our three disciplines.
 Working with the Graduate School’s new customer relationship management system, we will be able to identify where students were recruited, and when they applied, were accepted, enrolled, and matriculated.
 Such a system enables the NRT program to automatically respond to students, providing immediate feedback.

-G. Performance Assessment / Project Evaluation
+H. Performance Assessment / Project Evaluation